In this post, I want to share the top 10 mistakes in network marketing, as I see it.

 I’m not saying you can’t have other income streams.
 You should.
 But let your other income streams be something different from a second MLM Company.

-Let’s be honest for a minute; building one network marketing business alone is a monumental task.
+Let’s be honest for a minute; building one large network marketing business alone is a monumental task.
 Building two companies at once is practically impossible.
 This is one of the most common mistakes in network marketing.

-# 3 Switching Companies Often
+# 3: Switching Companies

 Don’t be the person that jumps from company to company every few months.
 Don’t be a MLM Junkie.
 Trust me, I’ve been there and done that and it is a complete waste of time.